Kidney Stones

 What is Kidney Stone?

-A kidney stone is a solid mass that forms when certain substances like calcium, oxalate, or uric acid are too concentrated in urine and crystallize into solid masses.
-Kidney stones can be found in a few sizes, ranging from 6-7mm (like sand) to 10mm or more (golf-ball size).
-The main reason for kidney stone formation is dehydration which causes low urine volume with minerals to concentrate, whereas a diet high in salt, animal protein, sugar, and oxalate-rich foods (nuts, spinach, chocolate) also contribute to increased risk.
-Other factors such as genetics, obesity, metabolic disorders, urinary tract infections and specific medications or antacids can also increase risk.
+The main reason for kidney stone formation is dehydration which causes low urine volume with minerals to concentrate, whereas a diet high in salt, animal protein, sugar, and oxalate-rich foods (nuts, spinach, chocolate) also contributes to increased risk.
+Other factors such as genetics, obesity, metabolic disorders, urinary tract infections, and specific medications or antacids can also increase risk.

 About Kidney Stone Laser Treatment